 This offers users a substantial saving when compared to a car or motorcycle.
 And the feeling of having beaten the system causes extreme smugness.
 But, as electric bikes can be valuable assets, users may choose to insure them against, theft, damage or in the event they should cause an accident whilst using them, and there are a few different options for doing this.

-The main concern I hear from customers when purchasing an electric bike is that it will be stolen.
-This is a rare event, but there are a few basic steps you can take to help stop this happening.
+The main concern we hear from customers who buy an electric bike is that it will be stolen.
+This is a rare event, but there are a few basic steps you can take to help stop this happening:

-Firstly, using a good quality lock that can be used to attach the frame of your bike to an immovable object is a must if you intend to leave it in a public place unatended for any period of time.
-Opportunist theives, are only going to take something that is easy to remove.
-There are now several locks on the market with alarms built in which activate when the lock is moved.
-This could be enough to put off a thief or draw unwanted attention to their activity by passers by.
-When storing you bike at home in a garage or shed consider installing a ground anchor.
-This is simple device preferable fixed into the concrete floor which you can use to lock you bike to.
+1. Firstly, using a good quality lock that attaches your bike to an immovable object is a must if you intend to leave it in a public place unattended for any period of time.
+Opportunist thieves are only going to take something that is easy to remove.
+There are now several locks on the market with built-in alarms which activate when the lock is moved.
+This could be enough to put off a thief, or will at least draw unwanted attention to them when it goes off.

 If you wish to insure your bike against more than just theft, there are a number of providers on the market like BIKMO, Cycleplan or Cyclesure, who can provide you with tailored insurance packages.
-These are great as they can cover both you and your bike in the case of an accident or or theft, but they do come at a premium.
+These are great as they can cover both you and your bike in the case of an accident or or theft, but they do come with a little extra cost.

-It is worth bearing in mind that most people will not suffer a loss or accident when riding a bike, and the vast majority of time riding a bike is a great freedom and safe activity that should be enjoyed by all.
+It is worth bearing in mind that most people will not suffer a loss or accident when riding a bike, and the vast majority of time riding a bike is an enjoyable and very safe activity.